Bayazid Bastami: Influence

 Bastami's predecessor Dhul-Nun al-Misri (d.
 CE 859) was a murid "initiate" as well.
 Al-Misri had formulated the doctrine of ma'rifa (gnosis), presenting a system which helped the murid and the sheikh (guide) to communicate.
 Bayazid Bastami took this a step further and emphasized the importance of religious ecstasy in Islam, referred to in his words as drunkenness (Sukr or wajd), a means of self-annihilation in the Divine Presence of the Creator.
 Before him, the Sufi path was mainly based on piety and obedience and he played a major role in placing the concept of divine love at the core of Sufism.

+He was known to have studied with Shaqiq al-Balkhi when he was younger.

 When Bayazid died, he was over seventy years old.
 Before he died, someone asked him his age.
 He said: "I am four years old.
 For seventy years, I was veiled.
 I got rid of my veils only four years ago."

 Bayazid died in 874 CE and is likely buried in Bistam.
 There is also a shrine in Kirikhan, Turkey in the name of Bayazid Bastami.
 His corpus of writings is minimal when compared to his influence.
 His ascetic approach to religious studies emphasizes his sole devotion to the almighty.